Section 4: Discussion And Consequences

 1. The FPDR Policy guidelines will be disseminated to the nurses, physicians, and other staff involved in the FPDR process via informal educational sessions and hospital grand rounds.

-2. Family Facilitator: a “family facilitator” will be given the responsibility of assessing the conditions for appropriateness and the readiness of the family members, answering of questions, attending to the necessities of the families, and providing support.
-APNs (Advanced practice nurses), nurses, case managers, physicians, spiritual care providers and social workers are some of the personnel which constitute the facilitators.
+2. Family Facilitator: a “family facilitator” will be given the responsibility of assessing the conditions for appropriateness and the readiness of the family members, answering questions, attending to the necessities of the families, and providing support.
+APNs (Advanced practice nurses), nurses, case managers, physicians, spiritual care providers and social workers are some of the personnel who constitute the facilitators.

 7. Post-Resuscitation Family Debriefing: Support and debriefing should be provided to family members after the resuscitation.
 In case the patient dies, then the family members will be allowed to see the body of their loved one, and staff should refer family members to a bereavement program.